stark/siji/Readme.md

 ##What's the difference between Stlarch and Siji ?

-- Sijicon comes with **215 new glyphs**, selectively ported from other fonts and xbm icons.
+- Siji comes with **215 new glyphs**, selectively ported from other fonts and xbm icons with personal additions.
 - Increased letter spacing.
 - Properly centered glyphs.